cryptobench/web-gpu-rendering/README.md

 </p>

-## Draft Client/Server
+## Stage 2 - WebUI

+- Requirements (Server side): Yagna, Docker, zip, Blender 3.5

 Client connection is registered by backend on connection (GET /connect) and return a ClientId.
 This connection is used to notify client of events (SSE server side events).
+The input allows to select/drag'n'drop and upload up to 5 .blend files.
-Parameters are sent with file and ClientId on upload action then backend stores job on DB after reception.
+Parameters are sent with file and ClientId on upload action then backend stores tasks on DB after reception.
 On the other end, backend polls DB to process jobs sequentially and notify involved clients.
+A zip file is downloaded at the end of each file rendered with the frames, the video and the blender file inside.

 - Backend (NodeJS)